ThiagoDella/tricrypt/README.md

 $ node main.js decrypt -i ~path/to/a/file.tricrypt.txt -o ~path/to/a/folder -p mypassword
 ```

-Tricrypt has the capability to encrypt and decrypt the folders.
+Tricrypt has the capability to encrypt and decrypt folders.
 For encrypting/decrypting the folder the usage is
 the same as above.
 Tricrypt encrypts all the files in a folder and outputs the compressed zip of the encrypted files
 in the desired output directory.
-However, for decryption, you would need provide the path of the unzipped directory.

-The support to decrypt a zipped folder would be added in the near future.
+Decryption works the same way, you could either provide a zip or the unzipped folder.